devfans/electrum-scripting/README.md

 ```

-For full supported command list, please check eletrum documentation.
+For full supported command list, please check electrum documentation.
 Here's listing for your information:

     addrequest          Create a payment request, using the first unused
                         address of the wallet